-Pre-remediation groundwater contaminant concentrations did not indicate that active groundwater remediation was warranted.
-The remedial activities included the removal of contaminated soil and storage tanks and are anticipated to result in improvements to groundwater quality.
-Groundwater monitoring will be performed on a regular basis to assess the performance of the remedy.
+The remedial activities included the removal of contaminated soil and storage tanks, and are anticipated to result in improvements to groundwater quality.
+Groundwater monitoring will continue to assess natural attenuation and will be performed on a regular basis to assess the performance of the remedy.

-^{} The frequency of events will be conducted as specified until otherwise approved by NYSDEC and NYSDOH.
+\ The frequency of events will be conducted as specified until otherwise approved by NYSDEC and NYSDOH.